pytest-dev/pytest-bdd/README.rst

 ::

-    *  pytest-bdd-splinter -- collection of fixtures for real browser BDD testing
+    *  pytest-bdd-splinter -- collection of fixtures for the real browser BDD testing

 License
 =======